achievguru/HappyFox_Assignment/gmail_rule_processor/README.md

 3. **Professional Appearance**: Clean, organized structure
 4. **Easy Setup**: New users can clone and run immediately
 5. **Maintainable**: Clear separation of concerns

-## 🚀 Ready for Submission

-The project is now clean and ready for submission with:
-- ✅ All core functionality implemented
-- ✅ Comprehensive testing
-- ✅ Professional documentation
-- ✅ Clean project structure
-- ✅ Proper version control setup